hi-im-yan/ibm-mq-basics/README.md

 * After that go to _manage_ -> _queue_ -> _create_ (https://localhost:9443/ibmmq/console/#/manage/qmgr/QM1/queues).
 Select _local_ and create a queue named _CUSTOM_QUEUE_ and _ERROR_QUEUE_ this will be mapped in the sender and the listeners.
 * Now go to _manage_ -> _topic_ -> _create_ (https://localhost:9443/ibmmq/console/#/manage/qmgr/QM1/topics).
 Create a topic named _CUSTOM_TOPIC_ with the topic chain of _topic/message_.
 The topic chain will be mapped in the sender and the listeners.

-Now it'a all setup to use, you should be able to send a message making a POST request to _http://localhost:8080/queue_ with body:
+Now it's all setup to use, you should be able to send a message making a POST request to _http://localhost:8080/queue_ with body:
 ```
 {
     "title":"This message is beign sent to IBM MQ",